 2. Clea Duvall // Season 1, Episode 11

 In "Out of Mind, Out of Sight," Clea Duvall played Marcie Ross, a student who feels so invisible she actually becomes invisible—and also goes crazy, setting her sights on popular girl Cordelia Chase.
-She later reunited with Buffy star Sarah Michelle Gellar in The Grudge, had an arc as an FBI agent on the NBC series Heroes, appeared in the Oscar winning film Argo, and starred in the first season of American Horror Story.
+She later reunited with Buffy star Sarah Michelle Gellar in The Grudge, appeared in the Oscar winning film Argo, starred in the second season of American Horror Story, and appeared in Lifetime's The Lizzie Borden Chronicles, The Newsroom, and Better Call Saul..

 3. Eion Bailey // Season 1, Episode 6